Mcrymbo/alx-system_engineering-devops/0x15-api/README.md

-# 0x15-api
+#0x15-api
-This is a readme file for api
+This is a readme file for introduction to api for alx-project

 ## IT coveres
 * Friends don’t let friends program in shell script